This page provides definitions of major concepts.

 |Command Line Interface (CLI)||A method by which you can access a Delphix Engine using SSH, which supports input of text commands.|

 The system, typically an RDBMS, that feeds information to the Delphix Engine, and from which virtual objects are derived.
-A data source can be a database, an application, or a set of unstructured files; a VDB can also serve as a data source for other Delphix Engines.
+A data source can be a database, an application, or a set of unstructured files.

 Not to be confused with a dSource, which is a virtualized, compressed duplicate of this database.
 (See below.)

-The virtualized representation of a database that is created by the Delphix Engine.
-As a virtualized representation, it cannot be managed, manipulated, or examined by database tools.
-Because dSources are simply source data, you must leverage a VDB in order to distribute/clone/test the data being pulled in.
-VDBs can also later be refreshed from the dSource's data as it is pulled in.
+Is an object on the Delphix Engine that is a virtualized representation of a database that the Delphix Engine uses to create and update virtual copies of your database.
+As a virtualized representation of your source data, it cannot be managed, manipulated, or examined by database tools.
+Because dSources are simply source data, you must provision a VDB in order to distribute/clone/test the data being pulled in.
+VDBs can also later be refreshed from the same or other points in time synced from the dSource.

 |Hooks||Delphix initiated calls to external scripts used to automate tasks, primarily on VDBs and dSources.|